Bio

 Choreographic work:

-Commissioned and presented by ICA, supported by Arts Council England, The Place, South East Dance, METAL, London Sculpture Workshop
+With musician Mica Levi.
+Commissioned by ICA, Bergen Kunsthall, supported by Arts Council England, The Place, South East Dance, METAL, London Sculpture Workshop

 Rubby Sucky Forge, The Place Theatre, 2020